TastyLollipop/Library/README.md

 - It will transform your ugly looking steam mod folders into easy to read ones!

 **Things to know before using?**
-- Some Steam apps break when renaming their mod folders!
+- Some Steam apps might break when renaming their mod folders!
 Please backup in case something goes wrong!
 - Library won't work without being connected to the internet.
 - Library's speed is heavily reliant on your internet connection!